Fish prides itself on being really nice to use interactively. That’s down to a few features we’ll explain in the next few sections.

 pager-toggle-search binding - / in vi-mode) opens up a search menu that you can use to filter the list.

-Fish provides some general purpose completions:
+Fish provides some general purpose completions, like for commands, variable names, usernames or files.

 It also provides a large number of program specific scripted completions.
 Most of these completions are simple options like the